 Few climbing areas take hold of my imagination like Indian Creek.
-Its mention invokes the smell of sagebrush, images of red mud-caked on cars, and feelings of sore thumb muscles from jam after relentless jam in perfectly parallel oriented cracks that soar into the sky.
-Indian Creek also conjures up memories of waking in a creekside campsite filled with cottonwood trees and breakfast cooked on the Coleman two burner.
+Its mention invokes the smell of sagebrush, images of red mud-caked cars, and feelings of sore thumb muscles from jam after relentless jam in perfectly parallel oriented cracks that soar into the sky.
+Indian Creek also conjures up memories of waking in a creekside campsite filled with cottonwood trees and breakfast cooked on the Coleman two-burner.
 Climbing here is about spending days at cliffs you’ve never been to and trying out a new crack size that you haven’t climbed — and then waking up the next day to do it all again.

 In a state known for climbing, Indian Creek is one of the best climbing destinations in Utah.
 “The Creek,” as it’s known to most climbers, is the perfect place to get away and truly immerse yourself in its landscape.
-Out in the southern canyonlands of Utah, you won’t find any cell coverage and you won’t see the orange glow of the city lights on the horizon or smell the exhaust of passing cars.
-At the Creek, there isn’t any electricity or readily available water at the campsites.
-This is the kind of backcountry where your car is your backpack.
+Out in the Southern Canyonlands of Utah, you won’t find any cell coverage, and you won’t see the orange glow of the city lights on the horizon or smell the exhaust of passing cars.
+At the Creek, there isn’t any electricity or readily available water at the campsites — the kind of backcountry where your car is your backpack.
 I made my first visit in the fall of 2013, and I’ve been making my pilgrimage ever since.

 Getting to “the Creek”

-Indian Creek is situated 55 minutes south of Moab, UT, and about about 30 minutes north and west of Monticello.
+Indian Creek is situated 55 minutes south of Moab, Utah, and about 30 minutes northwest of Monticello.
 You’ll hear more about these two later!